And so you’re off to the emergency fund room

 - If I need to visit the emergency room today and my medical aid does not cover the expenses, what do I need to pay?

 This is a really cool tweet from Brian Feroldi – he believes that we need a minimum of 3 months, and depending on the factors involved, we need to add extra monthly expenses on top of the basics.

 How big should my emergency fund be? pic.twitter.com/mRFyrpnjbS

 Property/Investment emergency fund

 Some investments require us to have extra cash available in case something happens.
 Property is an excellent example of this.

 Many of us have a rental property, but few of us have the capital if things go south.
 I budget for at least 1 month per year for each rental property to stand empty, just as a safety net.
-Unfortunately, you still need to budget for other crisis – think about the kitchen being ruined due to a geyser bursting or the tenant decided to do animal sacrifices in your living room.
+Unfortunately, you still need to budget for other crises – think about the kitchen being ruined due to a geyser bursting or the tenant deciding to do animal sacrifices in your living room.

 How much do I need to save?